albertoruibal/carballo/readme.md

 Carballo Chess Engine
 =====================

-Carballo (the galician word for Oak, it's all about search trees) is an Open Source Java chess engine with two interfaces:
+Carballo (the galician word for Oak, it's all about search trees) is an Open Source Java chess engine with three interfaces:

-* UCI: a text interface for chess GUIs: https://github.com/albertoruibal/carballo/raw/master/carballo-uci-1.7.tgz
+* UCI: a text interface for chess GUIs: https://github.com/albertoruibal/carballo/raw/master/carballo-uci-1.8.tgz
 * HTML5: developed with Google Web Toolkit (GWT) using the Vectomatic SVG library: http://www.mobialia.com/webchessgwt
+* Desktop: a swing application

 It is organized into modules: